briandoconnor/ncpi-interop-demo-oct-2021/README.md

 The magic ingredient here is knowing how to turn file IDs from these two platforms into DRS URIs that Terra understands.

+If you want more information on the DRS servers used in the project, their prefixes, and hostnames, see this [document](https://docs.google.com/document/d/1Wf4enSGOEXD5_AE-uzLoYqjIp5MnePbZ6kYTVFp1WoM/edit#).

 Here are examples of calling the script on manifests (+other data) from GMKF and CRDC (GDC) portals:

 ### GDC